nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Edit Gender field (Closer look)
 Let's take a closer look at how the `EditPersonCommand` edits the `gender` field.

-The following activity diagram shows what happens when a user executes a new edit command:
+The following activity diagram shows what happens when a user executes a new edit person command:

 ![EditPersonActivityDiagram](images/EditPersonGenderActivityDiagram.png)